AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/09_advanced_topics.rst

 .. warning::

-  Unsafe code requires precise knowledge of memory layout, optimization, and the target architecture
+  Unsafe code may require precise knowledge of memory layout, optimization, and the target architecture